jfkusin/jfkusin.github.io/_posts/2024-08-29-Cantor-diagonalization.md

 First recognize that there is a **set** of all natural numbers.
 The concept of a set is *critical* to this proof.
 This a good thing because sets are a very easy to understand concept and provide most of the reasoning in the proof.
 The set of natural numbers, called \\(\mathbb{N}\\), simply means we can completely collect all of the natural numbers.
 Does that mean I write down every natural number from 1...5004...999000... and fill up endless pages?
 No. It means I simply recognize there is a way to conceptually talk about this complete collection and write about it using mathematical symbols in a consistent way.
-That's all we conceptually require of \\(\mathbb{N}\\), the set of all natural numbers, and sets.
+We call this set \(\mathbb{N}\\), the set of all natural numbers.

 We intuitively order \\(\mathbb{N}\\) in the usual way (1, 2, 3...) as rows in the table below (we'll ignore 0 here, it changes nothing).
-Next to each natural number, we'll write a unique real number from the set of all real numbers \\(\mathbb{R}\\) between 0 and 1, written as \\((0,1)\\).
+Next to each natural number, we're going to write a unique real number from the set of all real numbers \\(\mathbb{R}\\) between 0 and 1, written as \\((0,1)\\).
 We don't need all the real numbers, just this subset of them, to show all the naturals run out before "naming" all the reals.
+How can we intuitively write down a unique real number  next to each natural number?
+Real numbers have a property that strictly between any two different reals, there is another real number.
+This property gives us a repeatable mechanism to write down a different real next to each of the enumerated naturals.
+Natural numbers clearly don't have this property.
+Between 1 and 2 there are is no natural number.
+Let's recap to seal the reasoning.
+We've given a way to write down every natural number in the first colum, by doing it in their natural order.
+We've given a way to pick any two different reals and then repeatedly generate new reals.
+With this property of the reals and the set of naturals listed, we can now easily populate column 2 with a different real for each natural.

+Remember, we are leveraging the definition of set to completely collect all of the naturals, and then listing them because of their well-ordering property.
+Actually, we can in principle order any set this way (a well ordering, a list, a column) by assuming the Axiom of Choice.
+We don't need the Axiom of Choice to list the naturals since their ordering is more basic (from the Axiom of Induction or just intuition really).
+Our method is to list the naturals first, assigned a unique real from \\((0,1)\\) to each, and then find an extra real not on the list.
+Rather than use the iterated method of generating reals, choose less arbitrary ones for simplicity's sake.
+This doesn't change the proof.
 We do this graphically with a table:

 |\\(\mathbb{N}\\) |\\((0,1)\\)   |
 --- | --- |